-- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence, such as rape, assault by penetration and sexual assault; - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse; - upskirting which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - sexting (also known as youth produced sexual imagery); - initiation/hazing type violence and rituals.
+- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence,8 such as rape, assault by penetration and sexual assault; - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse; - 'Upskirting' is where someone takes a picture under a persons clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+It is a criminal offence.
+Anyone of any gender, can be a victim; - sexting (also known as youth produced sexual imagery); - initiation/hazing type violence and rituals.